-*This is the priority application deadline for fall admission and merit-based scholarship consideration.
+*This is the priority application deadline for transfer admission and merit-based scholarship consideration.

 Note: After the first day of a semester, approvals for that semester's application and admission will be handled by exception only.
 Please contact Admission Services at 480-965-7788.